Photos: 19 AAX by Joseph Timbrell (flickr); 566 HWO by Brian Bennett (flickr); DAX 618C by Chris Stanley (flickr); LAX 125F by Oldbusman (flickr).

 The Leyland National was designed by Leyland Motors & the National Bus Company during the late-1960's/early-1970's.
 It was intended to replace all other makes/models of British-built single deck buses in production at that time.
 Hence, production of the Bristol RE chassis was ceased in 1975, in favour of the National.

-Photo courtesy of The KDH Archive.
+Photo credit: The KDH Archive.

-View the 16 survivors of the RED & WHITE fleet.
+View the 15 survivors of the RED & WHITE fleet.

 Fleet Numbers